tanvi-orcl/fpp-ansible/fpp_notes.md

+Questions
+- Move GI Method?
+- When do we create a new home?
+- Which hosts do we have to run each set of tasks on (follow-up from question about image registry from session)
+- . oraenv (how do they know $ORACLE_HOME value)
+- what do you feel is the BASE information they would have?
+What else can be extrapolated?

 - fresh home with current settings installed on exadata server to get metadata without risking changed configurations
 - map created from that info on fpp server, image registered, working copy created

 Notes from FiServ Testing Sessions